Hardcore Golf Training

-Golf and I
+Golf And I

 Golf is likely the last activity most of you would associate with me.
-However, it actually used to be my main sport, along with football.
+However, it used to be my main sport, along with football.
 Football in autumn and golf in the summer.
 I played seriously from the age of 13 to 19, at which point I started taking weightlifting (Olympic lifting) seriously, bumping my training up to 6 days a week, often twice a day.
 So, I stopped playing golf… for 23 years.

 I just got back into it, and the way my brain works is that when I get into something, I need to understand everything about it.
 And in the case of golf, it led to blending my passion for training and my resurrected love for golf.

 Sadly, my quest for more information about golf-specific training left me on my appetite.
-I see way too much majoring in the minor, tons of balance and stability exercises but very little focus on strength and power work (there are exceptions).
+I see way too much majoring in the minor, tons of balance and stability exercises, but very little focus on strength and power work (there are exceptions).

 But the game has changed.
 The top pros now differentiate themselves from the rest of the field in large part because of driving distance.